ner-aim/Customer-Churn-Project/readme.md

 ---

 ## ⚖️ License
-MIT License — free to use, but respect the code.
+MIT License. free to use, but respect the code.
 Even spies have ethics.